cyruslhh/cyruslhh.github.io/_projects/CS180_project_2.md

     </div>
 </div>

 We can improve upon this by combining the derivatives in the x and y directions using a simple L2 formula, providing a better view of the edges of the images.
 After that, we can easily binarize it by trying out a range of thresholds.
 Noise that is below this threshold will be eliminated, while values at or above the threshold will be set to 1 to show that we've found an edge.
+The computation for the magnitude is simply:

+$$ M = \sqrt{D_x^2 + D_y^2} $$

 <div class="row align-items-end">
     <div class="col-sm mt-3 mt-md-0">